 - A cardholder returns the merchandise but has not received a refund.

 - A cardholder disputes a transaction as a fraudulent use of their card.

 - A cardholder doesn’t recognize the charge on their bank statement.

 - A cardholder disputes the quality or receipt of merchandise.

 - The amount charged was incorrect.

 - Processing errors were made during the transaction.

-- Merchant did not fulfil a retrieval request.
+- The merchant did not fulfill a retrieval request.

 What happens during a chargeback?

 The chargeback includes a “respond by” date.
-Since the payment networks only allow a limited amount of time to respond to a chargeback (and dispute it), it is critical that any response to the email we send you be provided by this within the requested timeframe.
-We actively support you to dispute the chargeback and to recover the charged amount from the cardholder’s bank.
+Because the payment networks only allow a limited amount of time to respond to (and dispute) a chargeback, it’s critical that you respond to SumUp’s emails within the requested timeframe.
+By responding in a timely manner, we’re able to actively support you to dispute the chargeback and to recover the charged amount from the cardholder’s bank.